-The paper explores these linkages across space and time in the reproduction of the social ensemble, through an empirical exploration of one aspect of this process in the spatial frame of the UK.
+We explore these linkages across space and time through an empirical exploration of one aspect of this process in the spatial frame of the UK.
 The analysis which follows is novel in several respects.
-It draws on a variety of data sources, including six sweeps of the Millennium Cohort Study to explore the ways that parenting has operated across the lives of a cohort of young people who are now entering the labour market.
-A focus on families and parenting inside the household is relatively unusual in international political economy anyway, but even where this is referenced, there is very little work in IPE using quantitative empirical data from the suite of cohort studies available in the UK.
-This is significant because it extends our understanding of how global economic trends can be explored through detailed empirical research at the household scale.
+It draws on six sweeps of the Millennium Cohort Study (MCS) to explore how parenting has operated across the lives of a cohort of young people who are now entering the labour market.
+A focus on families and parenting inside the household is relatively unusual in IPE anyway, but even where this is referenced, there is very little work using quantitative empirical data from the suite of cohort studies available in the UK (and indeed, elsewhere).
+Most work on the everyday is abstract and theoretical or, if empirically informed, uses ethnographic or qualitative methods.
+Our approach is significant because it extends our understanding of how global economic trends can be explored through detailed empirical research at the household scale.
 It is also relatively novel in the wider literature which does draw on the cohort studies; principally because it does not adopt the strategy of isolating a single or combination of two sweeps of data.
 Rather, we look across 14 years of the cohort members’ lives, utilising data across most sweeps.
-Finally, rather than selecting only a small sample of variables we take a much more holistic approach: integrating data across multiple variables to create our own compound variables covering various aspects of parenting from parenting ideas and aspirations through to parenting behaviours.
+Finally, rather than selecting only a small sample of variables we take a more holistic approach: integrating data across multiple variables to create our own compound variables covering various aspects of parenting from ideas and aspirations through to behaviours.

 The next section outlines the secondary and primary data we use and our analytical strategies.
 The findings section then utilises different sources of data to unpick – empirically - the steps in our argument.
-These run as follows: First, we show that the UK social ensemble is under increased global pressures of competitiveness arising from world market integration.
-Second, we assert that this has resulted in policies, political rhetoric and institutional reform that have sought to pass the pressure of competitiveness down to the level of households and individuals in an attempt to increase the economic competitiveness of the social ensemble as a whole.
-Third, we investigate how households have adjusted to this through parenting aspects of their HSRS (while parenting is an important aspect of HSRS, we wholly acknowledge that they are broader than this) using the MCS data.
-Analysis of this data shows two contradictory trends: on the one hand different types of household (using various proxies for social class) are very similar in their parenting approaches.
+First, we show that the UK social ensemble is under increased global pressures of competitiveness arising from world market integration.
+Second, we assert that this has resulted in policies, political rhetoric and institutional reform that have sought to pass the pressure of competitiveness down to the level of households and individuals, in an attempt to increase the economic competitiveness of the social ensemble as a whole.
+Third, we investigate how households have adjusted to this through parenting aspects of their HSRS using the MCS data.
+Analysis of this data shows two contradictory trends.
+First, different types of households (using various proxies for social class) are very similar in their parenting values and behaviours.
 Importantly, the data dispels any sense that working class, poorer or less educated parents lack aspiration for their children.
 While this is repeatedly shown in sociological research, it remains a rhetorical device in state scale attempts to pass down the pressure of competitiveness.
-On the other hand, the data also reveals an important counterveiling trend; the different financial, informational and cultural resources that households use to pursue their HSRS.
+Second, the data reveals an important counterveiling trend; the different financial, informational and cultural resources that households use to pursue their HSRS.
 In the final discussion section we suggest that the result of this homogenisation and difference might be the simultaneous generation of ‘compound inequality’ and political polarisation, extending Elias and Rai’s notion that social reproduction involves structural violence.

 Methods and Data